top of page

 Hillview provided care for young people dealing with serious emotional and psychological challenges.
 It was often linked to abuse, grief, trauma, eating disorders or suicidal thoughts.
 Stays lasted on average four months, during which patients continued their schooling at nearby primary and secondary schools.

-Mildred Creek Centre
+Mildred Creak Centre

 Redevelopment plans stalled for years.
 A breakthrough came in 2023, when Blackoak Capital Ventures signed a 20-year lease with the Town.
 Their vision is to restore and revitalise the heritage-listed Edward Millen buildings and surrounding parkland, transforming the site into a lively hospitality and community hub.
 Plans include a café, bistro dining, gastro pub, event and function spaces, a bakery, a farmers market, and even childcare facilities.